 Call us right away if you are in the midst of an accusation, investigation or offer to participate in the Board’s Diversion Program.
 It’s time to stop worrying about “How long a disciplinary action stays on your nursing record” or “Is it possible to get your license reinstated ever”.
 The best thing you can do is empower yourself with all of the facts and then make an informed decision based on what is best for you, your career and your finances.
 Will we listen to your individual issue, answer all of the questions you have, and help you obtain assistance if you want and need it.

-We have experience with nearly every professional licensing board in the state, so even if you’re a physician who needs help, give us a call.
+We have experience with nearly every professional licensing board in the state, so even if you’re a physician who needs license defense, give us a call.